SciTechCommunity/coding-masterpost/Resources/Masterposts/masterpost1.md

 [Hellbound Hackers](https://www.hellboundhackers.org/) | Read the above

-[Null-byte (wonderhowto)](http://null-byte.wonderhowto.com/) | This is one of the BEST websites to learn about security and you can follow tutorials by real hackers and members of the IT field.
-With a strong community full of experienced authors, you will either flourish by using proper grammar or be mocked for asking “how do I hack gmail??”
+[Null-byte (wonderhowto)](http://null-byte.wonderhowto.com/) | Null-byte used to be one of the most active white hat communities on the web, but the firing of their professional writer led to many users migrating to 0x00sec.
+NB still has many good articles archived, but you won't find much activity or help to your questions.

 [OverTheWire Wargames](http://overthewire.org/wargames/) | Another war games site.
 You get various challenges that are fun to solve ^.^